- Hong Kong context

 |---|---|---|

-| Identity and title | Registration, owner authority, company documents if applicable | Confirms who can sell, sign and hand over the yacht |
+| Ownership authority | Registration details, seller authority and company documents if applicable | Confirms who can sell, sign and hand over the yacht |

 | Service evidence | Invoices, dated photos, engine hours, antifouling, generator and air-conditioning work | Separates routine care from undocumented verbal claims |